NdumisoCPUT/informal-business-management/REFLECTION.md

 | WIP Management      | Manual via columns and discipline        | No real WIP limit                    | Supports WIP rules and metrics      |
 | Automation          | GitHub Actions and bots (not intuitive)  | Butler (limited but simple)          | Built-in advanced rules/triggers    |
 | Team Assignment     | Uses @mentions and assignees             | Labels and checklists                | Role assignments, priorities        |

+## Comparing State Diagrams vs. Activity Diagrams

+Working on both state and activity diagrams gave me a better understanding of their unique strengths. **State diagrams**, created using Mermaid’s `stateDiagram-v2` syntax, were ideal for modeling how a specific object behaves over time in response to internal events or external triggers.
+For example, the `CashFlowEntry` diagram showed how an entry transitions from `Draft` to `PendingReview`, and then to either `Approved`, `Rejected`, or `Archived`, depending on conditions like validity or time constraints.

+The `stateDiagram-v2` format made it easier to include guard conditions (e.g., `[valid & confirmed]`), transitions, and start/end nodes in a way that aligns closely with UML standards, even though it lacked full support for swimlanes.
+These diagrams were most helpful when visualizing the lifecycle and state transitions of objects within the system.

+On the other hand, **activity diagrams** were designed using `stateDiagram-v2` as well, but with a different modeling focus: they captured complete workflows, often across multiple actors (e.g., users and the system).
+In these diagrams, I simulated swimlanes using prefixes (e.g., `User_`, `System_`) to indicate responsibility.
+Activity diagrams allowed me to model process flows like “Process Payment” or “Generate Sales Report,” including decision points, parallel actions (via `fork`/`join`), and user feedback loops.

+In short:
+- **State diagrams** (via `stateDiagram-v2`) helped capture how an object evolves.
+- **Activity diagrams** (also using `stateDiagram-v2`) helped describe full business workflows.

+Despite Mermaid’s limitations, using `stateDiagram-v2` across both types provided consistency and allowed me to deliver structured, UML-aligned diagrams entirely within markdown.